B. Chance Saltzman: Early life and education

-Saltzman was born to Belinda C. Troutman in Daviess County, Kentucky on June 30, 1969.
+Saltzman was born to Belinda C. Troutman in Daviess County, Kentucky, in 1969.
 His father and grandfather were in the United States Army.
 He grew up in Bowling Green, Kentucky, attending Bowling Green High School where he played tennis.

 Saltzman studied at Boston University on an Air Force scholarship, graduating in 1991 with a B.A. degree in history.
 He later completed a Master of Public Administration degree at the University of Montana in 1994 and a Master of Strategic Management degree from the George Washington University School of Business in 1998.
-He also attended the University of North Carolina and Harvard Kennedy School.
+He also completed seminar programs at the University of North Carolina at Chapel Hill and Harvard Kennedy School.

 Saltzman underwent undergraduate missile training at Vandenberg Air Force Base, California, in 1992, less than a year after commissioning into the Air Force.
 In 1997, he earned the Air Assault Badge from attending the United States Army Air Assault School.
-He is also a space weapons officer, graduating from the USAF Weapons School in 2001, where they are taught how to be weapons instructors in their units.
-During his promotion to lieutenant general in 2020, General John W. Raymond pointed to Saltzman's entrance to the weapons school as one of his defining qualities. "[If] you think about Salty, that's what I think of: as an instructor," said Raymond.
+He is also a space weapons officer, graduating from the USAF Weapons School in 2001, where students are taught how to be weapons instructors in their units.
+During his promotion to lieutenant general in 2020, General John W. Raymond pointed to Saltzman's entrance to the weapons school as one of his defining qualities. "[If] you think about Salty, that's what I think of: as an instructor", said Raymond.
 "Just last week, we went out to Vandenberg...
 Two young captains briefed me on what they were doing, and then I continued the tour.
 And for about another 20 or 30 minutes, I was looking and I said, 'Where'd General Saltzman go?'
-Well, he was sitting down with those two captains teaching, and sitting down having a conversation, and helping them think through what they had just briefed, and helping them understand the importance of the work they were doing."
+Well, he was sitting down with those two captains teaching, and sitting down having a conversation, and helping them think through what they had just briefed, and helping them understand the importance of the work they were doing".

-Saltzman's other professional military education included attending Squadron Officer School, Air Command and Staff College, School of Advanced Air and Space Studies, Air War College, National Security Space Institute, Center For Creative Leadership, National Defense University, Institute for Defense Business, and LeMay Center for Doctrine Development and Education.
+Saltzman's other professional military education included attending Squadron Officer School, Air Command and Staff College, School of Advanced Air and Space Studies, Air War College, National Security Space Institute, Center for Creative Leadership, National Defense University, Institute for Defense Business, and LeMay Center for Doctrine Development and Education.